zyjsuper/CTFs/Rootme-Cracking.md

    i = 0;
 }
 ````
-we can tell that the algorithm will take our input, hashing it, then compare it to out four hashes, then it will choose the answer depented on the hash number
-so it some how looks like this
+we can tell that the algorithm will take our input, hashing it, then compare it to our four hashes, then it will choose the answer depend on the hash number inside it's array so it some how looks like this
 ```bash
 input=$(python -c "import hashlib ; print(hashlib.sha256(\"MayTheF0rceB3W1thU\").hexdigest())")
 arr=("622a751d6d12b46ad74049cf50f2578b871ca9e9447a98b06c21a44604cab0b4" "301c4cd0097640bdbfe766b55924c0d5c5cc28b9f2bdab510e4eb7c442ca0c66" "d09e1fe7c97238c68e4be7b3cd64230c638dde1d08c656a1c9eaae30e49c4caf" "4813494d137e1631bba301d5acab6e7bb7aa74ce1185d456565ef51d737677b2")